daniel-lundin/kuta/README.md

 ## Parallel processes

-Since processes are run in parallel, test that spawn servers on specific port will run into problems where one test process has already a port to be used by another test.
-To overcome this, kuta sends a environment variable with an index to each of the process that can be used to generate unique ports for different processes.
+Since processes are run in parallel, test that spawn services on specific port will run into problems where two processes try to allocate the same port.
+To overcome this, kuta sends an environment variable with an index to each of the process that can be used to generate unique ports for different processes.

 The environment variable is `KUTA_PROCESS_INDEX`

 # Mocha compatibility

+Kuta includes a mocha and mocha-cakes compatability layer:

 ```js